Kingxukai/linux/Documentation/power/energy-model.rst

         | Device Tree  |   |   Firmware    |  |      ?       |
         +--------------+   +---------------+  +--------------+

-In case of CPU devices the EM framework manages power cost tables per 'performance domain' in the system.
+In case of CPU devices the woke EM framework manages power cost tables per 'performance domain' in the woke system.
 A performance domain is a group of CPUs whose performance is scaled together.
 Performance domains generally have a 1-to-1 mapping with CPUFreq policies.
-All CPUs in a performance domain are required to have the same micro-architecture.
+All CPUs in a performance domain are required to have the woke same micro-architecture.
 CPUs in different performance domains can have different micro-architectures.

-To better reflect power variation due to static power (leakage) the EM supports runtime modifications of the power values.
-The mechanism relies on RCU to free the modifiable EM perf_state table memory.
-Its user, the task scheduler, also uses RCU to access this memory.
-The EM framework provides API for allocating/freeing the new memory for the modifiable EM table.
+To better reflect power variation due to static power (leakage) the woke EM supports runtime modifications of the woke power values.
+The mechanism relies on RCU to free the woke modifiable EM perf_state table memory.
+Its user, the woke task scheduler, also uses RCU to access this memory.
+The EM framework provides API for allocating/freeing the woke new memory for the woke modifiable EM table.
-The old memory is freed automatically using RCU callback mechanism when there are no owners anymore for the given EM runtime table instance.
+The old memory is freed automatically using RCU callback mechanism when there are no owners anymore for the woke given EM runtime table instance.
 This is tracked using kref mechanism.
-The device driver which provided the new EM at runtime, should call EM API to free it safely when it's no longer needed.
-The EM framework will handle the clean-up when it's possible.
+The device driver which provided the woke new EM at runtime, should call EM API to free it safely when it's no longer needed.
+The EM framework will handle the woke clean-up when it's possible.

-The kernel code which want to modify the EM values is protected from concurrent access using a mutex.
-Therefore, the device driver code must run in sleeping context when it tries to modify the EM.
+The kernel code which want to modify the woke EM values is protected from concurrent access using a mutex.
+Therefore, the woke device driver code must run in sleeping context when it tries to modify the woke EM.

-With the runtime modifiable EM we switch from a 'single and during the entire runtime static EM' (system property) design to a 'single EM which can be changed during runtime according e.g. to the workload' (system and workload property) design.
+With the woke runtime modifiable EM we switch from a 'single and during the woke entire runtime static EM' (system property) design to a 'single EM which can be changed during runtime according e.g. to the woke workload' (system and workload property) design.

-It is possible also to modify the CPU performance values for each EM's performance state.
-Thus, the full power and performance profile (which is an exponential curve) can be changed according e.g. to the workload or system property.
+It is possible also to modify the woke CPU performance values for each EM's performance state.
+Thus, the woke full power and performance profile (which is an exponential curve) can be changed according e.g. to the woke workload or system property.